Cholesterol 101

 • Eating high cholesterol foods, such as red meat, lard, shortening, full and reduced fat dairy, and saturated vegetable oils (e.g. coconut and palm oil).
 Trans fats (sometimes called ‘partially hydrogenated oils’ on food packaging) can also contribute negatively to cholesterol levels, raising the levels of LDL while lowering the level of HDL.
 They are often found in commercially-sold baked goods like frozen pizza, cakes, biscuits, cookies, crackers, and especially fried snacks like donuts.

 • Inactivity is also a problem that can contribute to higher levels of cholesterol.
-Physical activity is one of the ways that the body is spurred to create more HDL to manage LDL levels.
+High cholesterol physical symptoms activity is one of the ways that the body is spurred to create more HDL to manage LDL levels.
 If you aren’t performing half an hour of exercise at least five times a week, you aren’t giving your body a fighting chance.

 • Smoking is, unsurprisingly, another risk factor which compounds the problem of high cholesterol.
 The chemicals in tobacco smoke, when they enter the bloodstream through the lungs, cause damage to the arteries which make them much more vulnerable to cholesterol plaque.
 What’s worse, smoking reduces the amount of HDL in the body.
 It is a multiplier for the risk of heart disease.
 In fact, for someone with a family history of heart disease and a high cholesterol level, smoking can increase the risk of heart disease by a factor of ten.

 • Obesity also has an effect on cholesterol levels.
 It increases the amount of LDL produced, and impacts your body’s ability to scrub it from the bloodstream.
-There are 78 million obese American adults.
+There are 78 million obese American adults, needs cholesterol disease treatment, blood cholesterol treatment.
 If you are one of them, you may find that standard measures to reduce cholesterol do not work as well on the obese as on less overweight people.
 This is due to a variety of factors.

 • First, obese people’s bodies cannot easily adjust their LDL production based on the fats they consume.
 In people with lower body fat, the body can regulate this to an extent.